Capacitance sensing

 Provided by the ASK Keyboard Dictionary

-Capacitance sensing (or simply "capsense") is a form of key-switch sensing that relies on the principle that any two objects can be a capacitor and that the capacitance they can both hold together changes as one part is moved closer or away from the other.
-This can be used as a rudimentary distance measurement that can be used to tell if a given key-switch is pressed by comparing the measurement against a desired threshold.
-Capacitive key-switches are known to have a long lifetime and have an inherent n-key rollover (provided the keyboard-to-host interface also supports NKRO).
-Common implementations include IBM beam spring, IBM capacitive buckling spring, Topre (specifically electrostatic capacitive (EC) sensing), and numerous foam and foil key-switches.
-Keyboards that make use of capsense are known as simply capacitive keyboards and are generally more expensive to make and buy than ohmic keyboards.
+Capacitance sensing (or simply "capsense") is a form of keyswitch sensing that relies on the principle that any two objects can be a capacitor and that the capacitance they can both hold together changes as one part is moved closer or away from the other.
+This can be used as a rudimentary distance measurement, which in turn can be used to tell if a given keyswitch is pressed by comparing the measurement against a desired threshold.
+Capacitive keyswitches are known to have a long lifetime compared to ohmic designs and have an inherent n-key rollover (provided the keyboard-to-host interface also supports NKRO).
+Keyswitches that utilise this include IBM beam spring, IBM capacitive buckling spring, Topre (specifically electrostatic capacitive (EC) sensing), and numerous foam and foil keyswitches.
+Keyboards that make use of capsense are generically known as "capacitive keyboards" and are generally more expensive to make and buy than ohmic keyboards.

 Sources